unconst/storage-subnet/README.md

 ---
 # Partitioning

-To allocate your available space fun the following command, this does not create data but instead determines a partition of available space on your machine.
+To allocate your available space fun the following command, this does not create data but instead determines the correct allocation of space on your machine based on your choosed threshold and the stake of other participants in the network.
 ```bash
 python partition/allocate.py
     --netuid <OPTIONAL: the subnet netuid, defualt = 1> # This is the netuid of the storage subnet you are serving on.